Camel: Ecological and behavioral adaptations

+A unique bone, the os diaphragmaticum, is present in the camel diaphragm to prevent it from tearing during inhalation.

 The camel's thick coat insulates it from the intense heat radiated from desert sand; a shorn camel must sweat 50% more to avoid overheating.
 During the summer the coat becomes lighter in color, reflecting light as well as helping avoid sunburn.
 The camel's long legs help by keeping its body farther from the ground, which can heat up to 70 °C. Dromedaries have a pad of thick tissue over the sternum called the pedestal.
 When the animal lies down in a sternal recumbent position, the pedestal raises the body from the hot surface and allows cooling air to pass under the body.

 Camels' mouths have a thick leathery lining, allowing them to chew thorny desert plants.
 Long eyelashes and ear hairs, together with nostrils that can close, form a barrier against sand.
 If sand gets lodged in their eyes, they can dislodge it using their translucent third eyelid (also known as the nictitating membrane).
 The camels' gait and widened feet help them move without sinking into the sand.

 The kidneys and intestines of a camel are very efficient at reabsorbing water.
 Camels' kidneys have a 1:4 cortex to medulla ratio.
 Thus, the medullary part of a camel's kidney occupies twice as much area as a cow's kidney.
 Secondly, renal corpuscles have a smaller diameter, which reduces surface area for filtration.
 These two major anatomical characteristics enable camels to conserve water and limit the volume of urine in extreme desert conditions.
 Camel urine comes out as a thick syrup, and camel faeces are so dry that they do not require drying when used to fuel fires.

 The camel immune system differs from those of other mammals.
 Normally, the Y-shaped antibody molecules consist of two heavy (or long) chains along the length of the Y, and two light (or short) chains at each tip of the Y. Camels, in addition to these, also have antibodies made of only two heavy chains, a trait that makes them smaller and more durable.
 These "heavy-chain-only" antibodies, discovered in 1993, are thought to have developed 50 million years ago, after camelids split from ruminants and pigs.

 The parasite Trypanosoma evansi causes the disease surra in camels.